Sila is a clinical psychologist who is interested in watching movies and TV series, and writing about them.

 The acting is superb.
 The actors stay in character all the time and they really feel their characters.
 Howbeit, it doesn't feel natural.
 Everything is well orchestrated and staged.
 It's more like a theatre rather than a film.

-"Carnage" has 7 awards and 20 nominations.
-Kate Winslet and Jodie Foster were nominated for Golden Globes with their roles in the movie.
+Carnage has 7 awards and 20 nominations.
+Kate Winslet and Jodie Foster were nominated for Golden Globes for their roles in the movie.
 Their performances are outstanding.